 As well as travelling and scouring charity shops, auctions and car boot sales, we have also spent a lot of time trawling Facebook selling groups and eBay itself for items to purchase.

-This is before mentioning how grubby it can be!
-I carry hand sanitiser with me everywhere I go now because after a good rummage I always feel dirty!
+This is before mentioning how grubby it can be.
+I now carry hand sanitiser with me everywhere I go now because after a good rummage I always feel dirty!

 Fees And Postage Quickly Adds Up